probirroy/ostad_crafty_bay/README.md

 - Reducing API calls: To optimize app performance, we've reduced the number of API calls where data is fetched and updated only when needed, reducing app data consumption and enhancing user experience.

 CraftyBay is continuously evolving to enhance the shopping experience for users, and your feedback and contributions are welcome.
-Thank you for considering CraftyBay for your ecommerce needs!
+Thank you for considering CraftyBay for your e-commerce needs!

 ### CraftyBay UI: